lorenzo-mechbau/cellml_split_reaction_diffusion_equation/README.rst

 Prerequisites
 =============

-The ODE that determines the source/reaction term is solved using CellML.
-The ODE model is input via `constant_rate.xml <./src/fortran/constant_rate.xml>`_.
+The ODE that determines the source/reaction term is solved using CellML and the ODE model is input via `constant_rate.xml <./src/fortran/constant_rate.xml>`_.

 License
 =======